EggPool/EggMinerGpu/Version4/config.md

 > You can use batch_size for setting defaults, then only one batch_size_xx for a specific gpu.

+## workgroup_size
+(*since 4.0.99*)
+*Advanced setting*

+Example: `workgroup_size = 512`

+Default is 0, means auto detect.

+Force a specific workgroup size for *all* the gpus.
+**Has to be a multiple of 32**

+With no param, or 0, the miner auto detects what he thinks is the best setting for each GPU.
+If you run with `-d`, it will display the auto detected workgroup size.
+The defaults should be ok for most GPU.
+You can try to enforce a higher size than what is auto detecte on some systems (like AMDs).
+*Beware:* setting too high a value **will** make your gpu crash.

 ## excludePlatforms
+*Advanced setting*

 Exemple: `excludePlatforms = ["First platform to exclude", "Second one"]`